tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dts_migrate_job_resume_operation.html.markdown

 The following arguments are supported:

-* `job_id` - (Required, String) job id.
+* `job_id` - (Required, String, ForceNew) job id.
-* `resume_option` - (Required, String) resume mode: 1.clearData-Clear target data; 2.overwrite-The task is executed in overwrite mode; 3.normal-No extra action.
+* `resume_option` - (Required, String, ForceNew) resume mode: 1.clearData-Clear target data; 2.overwrite-The task is executed in overwrite mode; 3.normal-No extra action.
 Note that clearData and overwrite are valid only for redis links, normal is valid only for non-Redis links.

 ## Attributes Reference